leobrod44/Sword_Fighting_Game/README.md

 Certain sequence of movements will allow the player to perform special attacks which can break through shielding and/or deal severe damage.
 Although, these attacks come at a cost and if not used wisely, can leave you wide open.

 - #### Other ideas
-- Cosmetics
+  -Cosmetics
-- Different character pool, ie. tanks, assassins, knights.
+  -Different character pool, ie. tanks, assassins, knights.
 Each with their own benefits/drawbacks

 # Models
 This project was my first experience with 3D modeling.
 High res models like these were quite the task for getting started, so I switched to lower poly models in order to get used to rigging and animating.
 They are currently way too clunky, but I will get there eventually!